Are you setting any New Year’s Resolutions this year? I totally am.

 How in the world I am going to make these enormous goals actually come to fruition.
 Throwing a goal out there is good, but unless I know how I’m going to get there, it’s not going to happen.
 I might as well be driving to a foreign country without a map.

 So, how am I going to make my goals a reality?
 By following these principles:

 Plan Out All, Or At Least, As Many Steps As You Can

 This is super simple for my running goals after so many years of running.
-For instance, I have a marathon in March which I want to run in less than four hours.
+For instance, I have a marathon in March which I want to run

 To get there, I know that I’ll have to run a lot of miles and some of them will need to be pretty fast.
 I’ll need to eat well, sleep well, recover well and cross-train well.
 I’ll need to train in similar conditions and on similar terrain.
 I’ll need to prepare my mind with positive affirmations and self-talk.
 I’ll have to keep track of how many miles I run in my shoes so that, I can replace them when they’re worn out.
 I’ll have to make sure I have something appropriate to wear for the weather conditions.